Hemp Fabric

 Once the Cannabis Sativa plant is harvested, the fibres are separated from the bark and softened in a process called 'retting'.
 They are then turned to strands, pulped and spun into yarn, ready to be woven into your favourite hemp clothing.

-Hemp is six times stronger than traditional cotton and far less intensive to cultivate.
-It is one of the highest yielding crops on the planet, but actually requires very little water and no chemical fertilisers or pesticides to grow.
-It even blocks weeds from growing, making it a great option for farmers to improve soil quality, and different parts of the plant can be used to make tens of thousands of products – not just textiles.
+Hemp is stronger than traditional cotton and far less resource intensive to cultivate.
+It is one of the highest yielding crops on the planet, but requires very little maintenance.
+It even blocks weeds from growing, making it a great option for farmers to improve soil quality, and all hemp fibre by-products can be used, so waste is minimal.

 Benefits of Hemp clothing